stoyanov-bit/visual-defect-detection/README.md

 To increase sensitivity to localized defects, a second anomaly score considers only the 1% of image pixels with the largest reconstruction errors.

-If `K` denotes the set of pixels with the largest reconstruction errors, the score is:
+If $K$ denotes the set of pixels with the largest reconstruction errors, the score is:

 ```math
 S_{\mathrm{top}}(x)